-The ferret is kept in the cage much of the time.
-You have mind its water and food supply, and clean its litter box.
-You can take your ferret out for walks or to play with.
-You can also play mini-games.
-One is a race, one is putting together a picture and the other is dancing.
+The ferret is kept in their cage most of the time.
+You have to mind their water and food supply, and clean their litter box.
+You can take your ferret out for walks or to play with, and can also play mini-games.
+One mini-game is a race, another is putting together a picture and the last is dancing.

 If you love ferrets and the open sea, you’ll most certainly enjoy this cute game.
 You’re the captain – make trades, fight and explore with your ferret crew.

 Though the ferrets in this game could stand to have better proportioned and less canine-looking hind paws, it’s great to see modern game developers taking an interest in giving mustelids positive attention.

 Iron Ferret is a short Windows/MacOS indie game made for GBJAM7, a Game Boy-themed game jam.
 You play as an unnamed ferret who can pilot a tank, entering the tank for combat and exiting to collect items on foot.
 It’s a simple and breezy five-minute game with a sweet ending.

 Shiren the Wanderer is a Mystery Dungeon subseries.
 The silent protagonist Shiren has a little talking ferret companion named Koppa.
 Koppa doesn’t do much, but he does appear by his walking sprite in the town sections.
 He appears to be a stoat in ermine, but it is said in the series that he’s a ferret.

 In Widget Satchel, you are Sprocket, a pet ferret on a space station in the far future.
 Escape your playpen and make your way to the shuttlebay with the most stuff!

 This is a platformer game available for Steam, Nintendo Switch, PC, Xbox One (2020) and PlayStation 4.
 The gameplay looks both amusing and adorable, and is a nice mix of ferret traits with technology at your disposal.